-A Scrap Wood Project
+A Scrap Wood Build

 Way back in 2011 (it's painful to think that was 8 years ago already), just after the back porch remodel, I built an umbrella stand for the back porch.